 If your travel plans are taking you “way up north”, then you might be stopping in the Pacific Northwest first.
 Many Alaskan cruises originate from Seattle, WA, allowing travelers the ease of leaving from a U.S. port.
-Unlike some other ports, you should not neglect the city of Seattle itself, as there is plenty do to and see especially this time of year.
-You could easily spend days traversing this city but let’s be honest, you have a cruise ship to board!
-So, what are the things you must see in Seattle with limited pre-cruise or post-cruise time?
+While you are probably eager to explore Alaska, you should not neglect the Emerald City itself.
+There is plenty to do and see especially during the summer months.
+You could easily spend days traversing this city, but let’s be honest, you have a cruise ship to board!
+So, we highlight all the things you must see in Seattle with limited pre-cruise or post-cruise time.

 Chihuly Garden and Glass

-Glass, Flowers, and Art, the Chihuly Garden and Glass museum has it all.
-While I am not a huge art fan, even I was visually captivated by the craftsmanship and uniqueness of Chihuly Garden and Glass.
+Glass, Flowers, and Art, the Chihuly Garden and Glass exhibition has it all.
+You will be visually captivated by the craftsmanship and uniqueness of the art installations at Chihuly Garden and Glass.

 Pike Place Market